 According to a Forrester report commissioned by Rakuten, 81% of advertisers and 84% of publishers use affiliate marketing.
 And over half of the affiliate publishers surveyed in the same report stated that affiliate marketing accounted for more than 20% of their annual revenue.

-This illustrates how the affiliate channel has transitioned from a coupon-dominated industry to a serious marketing channel, now used by major advertisers looking to accelerate their growth.
+This illustrates how the affiliate channel has transitioned from a coupon-dominated industry to a serious marketing channel.
+It’s now used by major advertisers looking to accelerate their growth.
 Over 80% of them also devote more than 10% of their marketing budgets to affiliate programs.

 Based on Google Trends data, search interest in the query “affiliate marketing” has increased steadily over the past few years.
 Between 2015 and 2020, the search interest is up over 200%.